 Starfield traits

-There are many Starfield traits to choose from when starting out, and while they all provide distinct bonuses, each one also has a negative effect
+There are many Starfield traits to choose when starting out, and while they provide distinct bonuses, each one also has a negative effect.

 Here are all the Starfield traits: